An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion

 Under the sole influence of gravity and considering only \textit{friction} constraints, the static equilibrium constraints in \cite{Bretl2008a} are only affected by the horizontal position of the \gls{com}\footnote{The only dependence on the CoM position is due to $\mathbf{c} \times m \mathbf{g} = m||g|| ^T$ in the moment balance constraints.
 The zero in the last row shows the independence from the vertical coordinate of the CoM. }.
 Therefore, the high dimensional constraints were naturally projected on a plane perpendicular to gravity (\ie the horizontal plane).
 In such case, for a given set of contacts, checking stability for a \gls{com} trajectory with a varying height is still appropriate with respect to the projected region.
 However, when used for planning purposes, computing the region in a plane consistent with the planned motion can be of convenience.
 One would then simply need to find a feasible 2D \gls{com} trajectory in the plane of reference.
 Therefore it is important to have the possibility to choose the plane of interest where the region is computed.

-More importantly, as will be explained further in Section \ref{sec:wrenches}, under the influence of external and inertial wrenches on the \gls{com} (and when including joint torque and kinematic constraints), the \gls{com} vertical position can alter the region of feasibility.
+More importantly, as will be explained further in Section \ref{sec:wrenches}, under the influence of external and inertial wrenches on the \gls{com} (and when including joint torque and kinematic constraints), the \gls{com} vertical position can alter the feasible region.
 Therefore, for a given set of contacts, the feasible region will be dependent on the height of the robot; in this case, planning a \gls{com} motion defined in a plane \textit{inconsistent} with the one used for the computation of the region, could result in infeasibility.
-Therefore, to compute the region, it is important to project the high dimensional constraints on the plane where the expected \gls{com} trajectory will lie.
+Thus, to compute the region, it is important to project the high dimensional constraints on the plane where the expected \gls{com} trajectory will lie.